sst/guide/CONTRIBUTING.md

 ### Keep the core guide updated

-The Serverless Stack Guide is reliant on a large number of services and open source libraries and projects.
+The SST Guide is reliant on a large number of services and open source libraries and projects.
 Here is what needs updating:

 ### Updating Screenshots